jziggas/angular-prompt/README.md

  - #### options.inputRequired
  Type: `Boolean`
  Default: `true`
- This will make the input field required.
+ Sets the input field to be required or optional.

  - #### options.inputMinLength
  Type: `number`